-I was exhausted from not knowing how to meet my children’s conflicts with care, kindness, and love, I was tired of searching for the answer as it kept me further away from the parent I wanted to be.
+I was exhausted from not knowing how to meet my children’s conflicts with care, kindness, and compassion.
+I was tired of searching for the answer as it kept me further away from the parent I wanted to be.
 I knew I had to do something different.

 I took a leap of faith and signed up for a nine month practitioner’s program.
 During this time, I found myself repeating an old pattern of applying the one skill I had just learned to the situation at hand.
 Sometimes, this actually backfired.
-At the end of this nine month program, I realized I needed more consistency and support in practicing the NVC skills.
+At the end of this nine month program, I knew I needed more consistency and support in practicing the NVC skills.
 I also needed time to integrate and embody the NVC consciousness.

 Unless there was a family emergency, I committed to attending a weekly practice group for six months.
 Here, I was held without judgment and total acceptance.
 I began to loosen the hold on my assumptions about each child; and began to see what they could be going through.
 As I shifted and changed, the way my children related to each other and to me also began to shift and change.
 The conflicts became fewer and fewer.